microsoft-search/pnp-modern-search/README.md

 ## "Sharing is Caring"

+## "PnP Modern Search Office Hours"
+If you are stuck on an issue or just need a peer review of your PnP Modern Search based idea, we have Office Hours.

+You can sign up for a 15 min timeslot and a member of the community will set up a Teams call, where you can show and tell about the issue.
+Office hours is every second Thuesday at mid afternoon UTC(0).

+Sign up [here](https://t.co/A1zudCtqoA), and please note that not all requests might be granted if there are more requests than timeslots.

 ## Disclaimer

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**